DevDeNiro/aws-bootcamp-cruddur-2023/journal/week5.md

 Regarding the design pattern create during the Data Modelling Live Stream, we will be implementing 4 pattern :

-- A
+- Pattern A : Listing Messages in Message Group into Application
-- B
+- Pattern B : Listing Messages Group into Application
-- C
+- Pattern C : Creating a Message for an existing Message Group into Application
-- D :  Implement a mesage group with the mesage
+- Pattern D : Creating a Message for a new Message Group into Application
+- Pattern E : Updating a Message Group using DynamoDB Streams

 -- The order of implementation doesnt matter --

 ## DynamoDb Utility Scrips
 Don't forget to uncomment the DynamoDB service we comment before on week 1 :3